Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -ReplicationPort
-Specifies the port used for replication.
+An integer specifying the port used for replication.

 ```yaml
 Type: UInt16